Advanced Research Assistant - Cellular Generation and Phenotyping

 - Do you thrive in a multi-disciplinary team, working together to solve complex biological issues?

-If you said yes to the above questions, then this is the job for you.
+If you said yes to the above questions, then this could be the job for you.

 We are a core facility, responsible for providing cell biology resource and expertise to the wider institute.
 We do this by running multiple, diverse, high throughput projects for various faculty teams from across the Sanger Institute.
 Our current portfolio of projects includes genome wide CRISPR screens, iPSC derivation and differentiation, organoid derivation, The Human Cell Atlas Initiative and the generation of Plasmodium mutants.
 We work closely as a team of Senior Scientific Managers, Research Assistants and Faculty members to successfully deliver large scale projects.

-As an Advanced Research Assistant you will play a fundamental role in generation, expansion, banking and cloning of Plasmodium mutants using CRISPR technology.
-Working in partnership with the Malaria faculty team you will develop and transfer protocols into the CGaP facility to enable the project to run at scale.
-Once the project is established, you will aid in the tracking and progress of mutant parasite lines to ensure a high quality of work and see the project through to completion.
+As an Advanced Research Assistant you will play a fundamental role in expansion, banking and differentiation of iPSCs into neural stem cells and terminally differentiated neurons.
+Working in partnership with faculty teams you will enable the project to run at scale.
+The role requires you to aid in the tracking and progress of project to ensure a high quality of work and see the project through to completion.

 In addition to the lab work we expect our Advanced Research Assistants to have strong time management and organisational skills and be excellent communicators.
 As a department we strive to work together where possible to build a culture of continuous process improvement.
 We also expect and support all staff to take part in department and institute wide initiatives.